StephHjar/tic-tac-toe/README.md

 ### Content
 -[Tech with Tim](https://www.youtube.com/watch?v=u51Zjlnui4Y)'s Colorama tutorial was used to install & use Colorama, to change text colour in the terminal.
 -[This article](https://www.uxmatters.com/mt/archives/2007/01/applying-color-theory-to-digital-displays.php) on UX Matters was used to confirm which colours are best for accessibility on a black background.
 This helped me choose a bright cyan as my welcome message colour.
+- The Tabulate library was used to display the high score board data in a table.
+[DelftStack](https://www.delftstack.com/howto/python/data-in-table-format-python/) introduced me to the tabulate library, and I used [PyPi](https://pypi.org/project/tabulate/) for help on how to install it.

 ### Media
 -[Patorjk.com](https://patorjk.com/) was used to create the "Tic-Tac-Toe" ASCII lettering in the welcome message.